Very little has been known about these Kerby tags. Most just assumed they were early Arizona drivers'

 access to the addresses and his office would be able to return them, a precursor to the B.F.
 Goodrich and DAV tags which followed.

-By doing everyone this big "favor" he hoped to "earn" their vote.
-This gimmick didn't quite turn out as planned.
+I'm guessing that by doing this big "favor" he hoped to "earn" their vote.
+If true this didn't quite turn out as planned.

 Mr. Kerby ran unsuccessfully twice for the Democratic nomination for governor.
 Kerby also ran unsuccessfully as an